bushh3/ECM1400_720022934/README.md

    ```bash
    pip install battleships_game
    ```
+   If this does not work just download the file and go the the Getting Started Tutorial.

 ## Getting Started Tutorial
 There are three possible game modes you could play.
 They are the `The Single Player Game`, `The Multiplayer Command Line Game`, or `The Multiplayer Web Game`.